Dev-Craig44/HTML2/README.md

 - **Sticky**: Switches between relative and fixed based on scroll positions

 - When we moved the box using absolute positioning, the blue box moved to the top-left corner of the container because using absolute positioning the element is removed from the normal document flow, from the parents view, that element doesn't even exist.

+### Floating Elements

+The `float` property allows elements to be taken out of the normal document flow and positioned to the left or right of their container, allowing other content to wrap around them.

+There's a problem with floats called parent collapse.
+When all child elements inside a parent are floated, the parent element collapses to a height of zero because it no longer contains any non-floated content.